Qutayba ibn Muslim: Conquest of Khwarizm and the expeditions in the Jaxartes valley

-Qutayba's Conquest of Kashgar
+Battle of Kashgar

 Qutayba is reported to have advanced as far as Kashgar, where he captured the city and fought the Chinese forces, took spoils and captives, and pushed deep into Chinese territory. the Tang emperor sent letter requesting to negotiate with Qutayba.
 Qutayba sent a Muslim delegation to negotiate with the emperor, resulting in an agreement between the Arabs and the Chinese under which the Muslims would withdraw from the city in exchange for tribute and valuable gifts from the Tang court. but this report is dismissed by some modern historians.
-Historian Mahmoud Mohammed Khalaf replied to the dismissal claims and presented it as a rebuttal to the view of the historians who dismissed the claim of the battle, specifically to the Orientalist Gibb:
+Mahmoud Mohammed Khalaf, professor of history in the Islamic University of Minnesota, replied to the dismissal claims and presented it as a rebuttal to the view of the historians who dismissed the claim of the battle, specifically to the Orientalist Gibb:

 Thus it becomes clear that the Muslim conquests had in fact reached the city of Kashgar – one of the cities of China at that time.
 This stands as the strongest rebuttal to the claim of the orientalist Gibb, who alleged that the Muslim armies never reached the city, while the Hungarian orientalist Ármin Vámbéry affirmed that Muslim forces had reached East Turkestan and attacked the rulers of the Uyghurs.
 He further stated that the city of Canton was the easternmost frontier of Islam.